Middlesbrough town centre is on the up.

 But the progress doesn’t end with leisure.

-New houses are being built in Gresham, and new residents are moving into St Hilda’s where our thriving digital sector has been boosted by the news Middlesbrough company Double Eleven are moving into the brand new Boho X building.
+Tenants will soon move into new houses in Gresham, and new residents are settling in at St Hilda’s where our thriving digital sector has been boosted by the relocation of thriving Middlesbrough company Double Eleven into the brand new Boho X building and the announcement that the Old Town Hall will be brough back into public use.

-Thousands are already studying in Middlesbrough town centre at Teesside University and the recently opened, £14m Northern School of Art – while we’re set to welcome a brand new secondary school building to Middlehaven, with the potential for Eton College to open a sixth-form nearby.
+Thousands are already studying in Middlesbrough town centre at Teesside University and the recently opened, £14m Northern School of Art – while we’re set to welcome a brand new secondary school building to Middlehaven.

 Hear more below from Middlesbrough Council head of economic growth and infrastructure Sam Gilmore, strategic business manager Debbie Ingoldsby and digital manager Dan Watson.
 They explain what we’ve done so far – and the exciting things to come.